wazuh/wazuh-documentation/source/installing-splunk/splunk-app.rst

   // Create the file that listens the outputs from the Wazuh API:
   # touch /opt/splunk/etc/shcluster/apps/SplunkAppForWazuh/default/outputs.conf

-Then, we fill the outputs.conf file wit the next lines:
+Then, fill the outputs.conf file wit the next lines:

 .. code-block:: xml